greatest-ape/aquatic/README.md

 Make adjustments to the files.
 You will likely want to adjust `address` (listening address) under the `network` section.

-Note that both `aquatic_http` and `aquatic_ws` require configuring TLS certificate and private key files.
+Note that both `aquatic_http` and `aquatic_ws` require configuring certificate and private key files to run over TLS (which is optional for `aquatic_ws`).
 More details are available in the respective configuration files.

 #### Workers